geomstats/challenge-iclr-2022/README.md

 The principal developpers of Geomstats (i.e. the co-authors of Geomstats published papers) are not allowed to participate.

 A submission should respect the following Jupyter Notebook’s structure:
-- TBD
+1. Introduction and Motivation
+  - Explain and motivate the choice of learning algorithm
+2. Related Works and Implementations
+  - Contrast the chosen learning algorithms with other algorithms
+  - Describe existing implementations, if any
+3. Implementation of the Learning Algorithm --- with guidelines:
+  - Follow Scikit-Learn/Geomstats APIs, see [RiemannianKMeans](https://github.com/geomstats/geomstats/blob/d89ee0a4eb8cd178a5de5bccc095fda52d9c0732/geomstats/learning/kmeans.py#L16) example, or Pytorch base classes such as `torch.nn.Module`.
+  - Use Geomstats computational primitives (e.g. exponential, geodesics, parallel transport, etc).
+4. Test on Synthetic Datasets and Benchmark
+5. Application to Real-World Datasets

 Here is a non-exhaustive list of possible submissions:
-- TBD
+- Gaussian Processes on Riemannian Manifolds
+- Kalman Filters on Lie groups
+- Variational autoencoders on Riemannian manifolds
-Etc.
+- Etc.

-The notebooks provided in the `submission-example-*` folders are examples of data analysis submissions that can help the participants to design their proposal and to understand how to use the packages.
-Note that these examples are "naive" on purpose and are only meant to give illustrative notebooks templates rather than to provide a meaningful data analysis.
+The notebooks provided in the `submission-example-*` folders are examples of submissions that can help the participants to design their proposal and to understand how to use/inherit from Scikit-Learning, Geomstats, Pytorch.
+Note that these examples are "naive" on purpose and are only meant to give illustrative templates rather than to provide a meaningful data analysis.
 More examples on how to use the packages can be found on the GitHub repository of [Geomstats](https://github.com/geomstats/geomstats).

 The code should be compatible with Python 3.8 and make an effort to respect the Python style guide [PEP8](https://www.python.org/dev/peps/pep-0008/).
-The portion of the code using `geomstats` only needs to run with `numpy` backend, `pytorch` and `tensorflow` backends are not required.
+The portion of the code using `geomstats` only needs to run with `numpy` or `pytorch` backends.

 The Jupyter notebooks are automatically tested when a Pull Request is submitted.
 The tests have to pass.
 Their running time should not exceed 3 hours, although exceptions can be made by contacting the challenge organizers.